‘Strange Case of Dr Jekyll and Mr Hyde’ by Robert Louis Stevenson

 Perceptive!
 He does not understand the nature of his circumstances, despite knowing what they are.
 He says that they are ‘not as bad as’ Utterson thinks but they are worse – and they are not his alone.
 He believes that he ‘can be rid of Mr. Hyde’ whenever he wishes.
 However, he does not recognise his own ‘incoherency’ which suggests his deep psychological alienation from the reasoning powers of homo sapiens; he cannot articulate because he has no wish to forgo his base, primitive urges.
 This is the unfathomable duality of human beings: ‘Strange Case of Dr. Jekyll and Mr. Hyde’ is an allegory of reason and emotion, of good and evil, of the mind and the body, all existing unharmoniously within one body.
 The Victorian reader would probably have thought about duality and Darwin.
 For more on this see my page on Mr Hyde

-On the other hand, the modern reader will think of Freud: see my commentary in chapter 1.
+On the other hand, the modern reader may think of Freud: see my commentary in chapter 1.

-For more of my pages on ‘Strange Case of Dr. Jekyll and Mr. Hyde’, please hover your cursor over the Stevenson drop-down menu at the top of the page.
+For more of my pages on ‘Strange Case of Dr. Jekyll and Mr. Hyde’, please click on the Stevenson tab, at the top of the page.

 You are free: